arvtom/plant_boss/README.md

 # plant_boss
 The purpose of this project is to demonstrate my skills as Embedded software engineer and Technical lead.
 I wanted to learn SW development on ESP32 with freeRTOS, power saving techniques, requirements engineering.

-Different soil characteristics monitoring and sending to sqlite database using esp32.
-Raspberry pi will be used as a database, webpage on local network, notification server.
+Plant environment (soil humidity, temperature, light) monitoring using custom built battery powered esp32 device.
+Raspberry pi zero with custom linux will be used as a database, webpage, notification server.

 First device prototype photos:
 ![alt text](https://github.com/arvtom/plant_boss/blob/main/pictures/pcba_1_plant_boss.png)